 Implementation of this new concept in a large scale GWD implies separate readout and injection channels for both entangled beams.
-A thorough analysis of the the effect of losses throughout the interferometer, arm length asymmetries, and imperfect separation of the signal and idler beams were considered for the GEO600 interferometer in [114].
+A thorough analysis of the the effect of losses throughout the interferometer, arm length asymmetries, and imperfect separation of the signal and idler beams were considered for the GEO600 interferometer in [144].
 This study has shown that conditional squeezing results in comparable performance to frequency dependent squeezing with filter cavities, yet at a price of 3 dB extra squeezing and with rather stringent constraints on injection and readout loss.
-Experimental table-top tests of the concept (outside the radiation pressure noise regime) have been performed at Hamburg University [115] and ANU [116].
+Experimental table-top tests of the concept (outside the radiation pressure noise regime) have been successfully demonstrated at Hamburg University [96] and ANU [97].

-4.4.4 Twin signal-recycling
+LT-4.4.4 Twin (long) signal-recycling